The key difference between monatomic and diatomic is that the monatomic species have one atom whereas the diatomic species have two atoms.

 What is Monatomic?

-There also exist single atoms in ionic forms especially in solutions, and some examples are; Na+, Ca2+, K+ etc. These ions have a fixed charge on them meaning that they have a constant valency.
+Furthermore, there also exist single atoms in ionic forms especially in solutions, and some examples are; Na+, Ca2+, K+ etc. These ions have a fixed charge on them meaning that they have a constant valency.
 But, there are other types of ions that have many valencies and can exist in many ionic forms, still being monatomic.
 A good example is Iron; Fe2+ and Fe3+.
-Not only cations (positively charged) but anions (negatively charged) also exist in monatomic form; Cl–, F–, I– are few examples.
+Thus, not only cations (positively charged) but anions (negatively charged) also exist in monatomic form; Cl–, F–, I– are few examples that exist in monatomic form.
 These ionic species are not stable on their own and would naturally look for counterparts to form compounds.

 What is Diatomic?

-What is the difference between Monatomic and Diatomic?
+What is the Difference Between Monatomic and Diatomic?